a-yh-chew/team-task-manager/README.md

 --------------------
 users.txt
 --------------------
+This file is integral to the the functioning of the program.
 User login credentials are stored in the users.txt file. users.txt will be created on program launch if the file doesn't already exist.
 The file by default includes the string 'admin;password' serving as the admin credentials.